cromulus/pi-kiosk/README.md

      remote viewing.
    - Chromium is auto-detected (`chromium-browser`, `chromium`, or snap).
 Override with `CHROMIUM_BIN=/custom/path` if you use a non-standard build.
-   - Backlight control defaults to writing directly to the detected sysfs node (`/sys/class/backlight/11-0045/brightness` on the Pi Display 2).
-Only set `BRIGHTNESSCTL_*` if you intentionally want to use `brightnessctl`.
+   - Backlight control defaults to `brightnessctl` targeting the auto-detected device (Pi Display 2 → `backlight/11-0045`).
+Uncomment `BACKLIGHT_PATH` instead if you prefer to write directly to sysfs.
    - You normally do not need to touch group membership or Xorg permissions—the install script already adds the `kiosk` user to `video,input,render` and configures `/etc/X11/Xwrapper.config` with `allowed_users=anybody`.